asyncgui/asynckivy/README.md

         await something  # <-- ALLOWED
 ```

-As long as you follow the rules above, you can cancel tasks as you wish.
+As long as you follow the above rules, you can cancel tasks as you wish.
 But note that if there are lots of explicit calls to `Task.cancel()` in your code,
 **it's a sign of your code being not well-structured**.
 You can usually avoid it by using `asynckivy.and_()` and `asynckivy.or_()`.